academic/vipa/docs/developers/Ui.md

 Both Uglifycss and uglifyjs projects are using in _assetic_ asset management configuration.
 These two projects' code included in the master repo.
 But if you want to install them to your system you can use npm : `npm install uglifycss -g`

 ###Bower
-Ojs project is using [**bower**](http://bower.io) for Js and Css package management.
+Vipa project is using [**bower**](http://bower.io) for Js and Css package management.
 It can be installed via npm `npm install -g bower`.
 Bower packages are configured under `bower.json`.
 Packages will be automatically installed while _vipa:install_ process.
 If you want to update packages or in stall new package run `bower install && bower update`

 Here some important packages that will be installed via bower.
 ####Bootstrap
 > Bootstrap is the most popular HTML, CSS, and JS framework for developing **responsive**, **mobile first** projects on the web.
-The Ojs project's all pages are based on Bootstrap.
+The Vipa project's all pages are based on Bootstrap.

 ####Jquery
 > jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like **HTML document traversal** and manipulation, **event handling**, animation, and **Ajax** much simpler with an easy-to-use API that works across a multitude of browsers.